 Based on our understanding of the Scheme and its environment, we identified that the principal risks of non-compliance with laws and regulations related to the administration of the Scheme in accordance with the Pensions Acts 1995 and 2004 and regulations made under them, and codes of practice issued by the Pensions Regulator; and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered the direct impact of these laws and regulations on the financial statements.
-We evaluated incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of override of controls, by the scheme trustee and those responsible for, or involved in, the preparation of the underlying accounting records and financial statements, and determined that the principal risks were related to posting inappropriate journals to conceal misappropriation of assets and inappropriate adjustments of asset valuations.
-Audit procedures performed included:
+We evaluated incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of override of controls, by the Scheme Trustee and those responsible for, or involved in, the preparation of the underlying accounting records and financial statements, and determined that the principal risks were related to posting inappropriate journals to conceal misappropriation of assets and inappropriate adjustments of asset valuations.
+Audit procedures performed by the engagement team included:

-- Testing of journals where we identified particular risk criteria. - Reviewing estimates and judgements made in the preparation of the financial statements. - Reviewing meeting minutes, any correspondence with the Pensions Regulator, contracts and agreements, and holding discussions with the scheme trustee to identify significant or unusual transactions and known or suspected instances of fraud or non-compliance with laws and regulations.
+- Testing journal entries where we identified particular fraud risk criteria. - · Obtaining independent confirmations of material investment valuations and cash balances at the year end. - Testing estimates and judgements made in the preparation of the financial statements for indicators of bias. - Reviewing meeting minutes, any correspondence with the Pensions Regulator, and significant contracts and agreements.